Foster Care and Adoptive Resource Families Recruitment and Training

 The California Alliance of Child and Family Services is a statewide association of children and family service agencies.

-- California Association of Adoption Agencies
+- California Association of Adoption Agencies (link removed)

 The California Association of Adoption Agencies is a professional organization that represents both county and private adoption agencies.